-Kill Selected Region will deselect a selected region of an audio (or MIDI) track.
+Kill Selected Region will deselect a selected region of a MIDI (or audio) track.

-Change Current Time will change the current time without affecting the highlighting of tracks.
+Change Current Time (Alt+Left Mouse Click) - will change the current time without affecting the highlighting of tracks.
 This ensures you don't accidentally de-select a region.